Translating for the Middle East

 • Population and Internet Penetration - With a population of 9.5 million and a median age of 33, the UAE is one of the world's most urbanized countries.
 With one of the youngest demographics in the Middle East, the UAE has an internet penetration of 85 percent.

-• How Emirate Consumers Shop – Preferred payment methods are cash on delivery, credit/debit cards, PayPal.
+• How Emirate Consumers Shop – Preferred payment methods are cash on delivery, credit/debit cards, and PayPal.

 Why Your International Business Should Be in the UAE